Murder of Marion Parker

 Following the orders of the ransom, Perry Parker—a bank employee—met his daughter's abductor in central Los Angeles on December 17, 1927.
 Upon the exchange of the money, the assailant drove away, throwing Marion's mutilated body out of his car as he fled.
 The child had been significantly disfigured, her limbs cut off, her eyes fixed open with wires, and her abdomen disemboweled and stuffed with rags; her limbs were discovered the next day in Elysian Park.

-Parker's murderer was soon identified as William Edward Hickman (born February 1, 1908), a 19-year-old former co-worker of Perry Parker.
-Law-enforcement officers tracked Hickman throughout the Pacific Northwest over several days, relying on sightings in Albany and Portland, Oregon, and Seattle, Washington, where he paid shop-owners with gold certificates given to him in the ransom.
+Parker's murderer was soon identified as William Edward Hickman (born February 1, 1908), a 19-year-old former co-worker of Perry.
+Law enforcement officers tracked Hickman throughout the Pacific Northwest over several days, relying on sightings in Albany and Portland, Oregon, and Seattle, Washington, where he paid shop-owners with gold certificates given to him in the ransom.
 He was arrested in Echo, Oregon, on December 22, 1927, and then extradited to California, where he was convicted of Parker's murder.
 He made a written confession, in which he explained in detail how he strangled Parker, disarticulated her limbs, and disemboweled her.

-Hickman and his defense claimed that he was insane, and that a deity, "Providence", told him to commit the kidnapping and murder.
+Hickman and his defense claimed that he was insane and that a deity, "Providence", told him to commit the crime.
 He was one of the first defendants in California to use what was then a new law, which allowed defendants to plead that they were not guilty by reason of insanity.
-Hickman was convicted of the murder, and sentenced to death.
+Hickman was convicted and sentenced to death.
 After an unsuccessful appeal, he was executed by hanging at San Quentin State Prison in October 1928.
 Marion Parker was survived by her parents; elder brother; and twin sister, Marjorie.

 Background

-Frances Marion Parker was born October 11, 1915 in Los Angeles, California, to Geraldine (née Heisel) and Perry Marion Parker.
+Frances Marion Parker was born October 11, 1915, in Los Angeles, California, to Geraldine (née Heisel) and Perry Marion Parker.
 She had a twin sister, Marjorie, and one older brother, Perry Jr.

 Abduction

-Parker went missing from Mount Vernon Junior High School in the Lafayette Square section of Los Angeles on December 15, 1927.
-She was excused from class by the registrar, Mary Holt, after a man—presenting himself as an employee of the bank where Perry Parker worked—claimed that Perry had suffered an automobile accident and wished to see his daughter; the man, apparently unaware of Marion's twin sister, Marjorie, was given possession of Marion.
+Parker went missing from Mount Vernon Junior High School, located in the Lafayette Square section of Los Angeles, on December 15, 1927.
+She was excused from class by the registrar, Mary Holt, after a man, presenting himself as an employee of the bank where Perry Parker worked, claimed that Perry had suffered an automobile accident and wished to see his daughter.
+The man, apparently unaware of Marion's twin sister, Marjorie, was given possession of Marion.
 Holt later claimed that she "never would have let Marion go but for the apparent sincerity and disarming manner of the man."
 Parker was reported missing later that day.